daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/config/configmaps.md

 ## Injecting ConfigMap data into Pods

-There are three main ways to inejct ConfigMap data:
+There are three main ways to inject ConfigMap data:

 - As environment variables
 - As arguments to container startup commands